saskeli/binary_search_patterns/README.md

 Uses up to double the space of the raw data due to the data not necessarily conforming to the linearized tree topology.

-Is typically the fastest of the approaches as long as the input data is large enough.
+Is typically faster than the B-star tree.

 ### B-heap tree

 Combination of B-star tree and Heap ordered binary search.
 The B-tree nodes are stored in heap order.
 No child offsets or pointers are stored since children of a node at index `i` will be between indexes `i*B + 1` and `i*B + B`.

-Seems to be very space efficient and fast.
+Seems to be very space efficient and fast in practice.

 ## Usage